Daniel J. Frey

 The rain falls and gets everyone wet.

-A yellow glow of light in a window telling you mom is still awake.
+A yellow glow of light in a window tells you mom is still awake.

 Drawings on the refrigerator.